 #10 Vicolo del Malpasso & #11 Vicolo della Scimia

-Some of my favorite hidden streets are in the neighborhood of Campo di Fiori.
+Some of my favorite hidden streets in Rome are in the neighborhood of Campo di Fiori.
 As this side of the Corso Vittorio Emmanuele is not that overwhelmed with visitors, the streets are much nicer, calmer, charming.
-As I was staying mostly in Trastevere neighborhood, the easiest way to get there was always through the cobbled streets.
+As I was staying mostly in the Trastevere neighborhood, the easiest way to get there was always through the cobbled streets.
 This is how I discovered both Vicolo del Malpasso and Vicolo della Scimia between many others!

 The reason I was freaking out, because I’m terribly afraid of rats, and Rome has a great population of them.
 On this vicolo, there’s no place to go right or left, and it has no doors.
 So you get on it on one side of the palazzo block and you get out on the other side.
 So I was always stressed out, that what if a huge rat will walk against me?!?
 Where I’m going to run?
 What if one walks onto the street from one side and the other from the other side?
 I can’t escape!!!
 Of course, that never happened, but when someone’s this terrified, our brain can play with us a lot.